vsrinivas/fuchsia/docs/userboot.md

 down the system (as if by the `dm shutdown` command).
 This can be useful to run a single test program and then shut down the machine (or emulator).
-For example, the command line `userboot=bin/core-tests userboot.shutdown` runs the Magenta core tests and then shuts down.
+For example, the command line `userboot=bin/core-tests userboot.shutdown` runs the Zircon core tests and then shuts down.

 Otherwise, `userboot` does not wait for the process to exit.  `userboot` exits immediately, leaving the first "real" user process in charge of